bitnami/charts/bitnami/elasticsearch/README.md

 As an alternative, this chart supports using an initContainer to change the ownership of the volume before mounting it in the final destination.

 You can enable this initContainer by setting `volumePermissions.enabled` to `true`.

+## Notable changes

+### 7.0.0

+This version enabled by default the initContainer that modify some kernel settings to meet the Elasticsearch requirements.
+More info in the ["Default kernel settings"](#default-kernel-settings) section.
+You can disable the initContainer using the `sysctlImage.enabled=false` parameter.

 ## Upgrading